-In recent years I have been fortunate to be part of a group named INSPIRA, The International Symposium on Psychoanalytic Intervention and Research into Autism.
-We are a group of psychoanalysts from around the world who gather every other year to explore how to better understand and treat children with autism.
-I'm formerly a Trustee of the Frances Tustin Memorial Trust and frequently participated in their national and international conferences.
-Another project that makes a difference to me is working with the Gunawirra Foundation in Sydney, Australia.
-For several years I have provided weekly consultation to clinicians working with young Aboriginal children.
-I continue to be inspired by what I am learning working with Norma Tracey and her group.
+In recent years I was fortunate to participate in a group named the Gunawirra Foundation in Sydney, Australia.
+For several years I provided weekly consultation to clinicians working with young Aboriginal children.
+I continue to be inspired by what I learned working with Norma Tracey and her group.

 All my study is animated by practical attention to the question "how does psychotherapy work?"My current professional interests involve several writing projects related to what I call "the tasks of listening".
 I continue to explore the implications of the work of W.R.
 Bion as well as others in British Object Relations, especially the work of Frances Tustin, and Donald Meltzer.